Equitable AI

 AI 101 for Nonprofits

 Machine learning?
 Artificial intelligence?
 What are these new technologies and how can they support your work?
-In this introduction to the basics of artificial intelligence with Senior Strategic Advisor Sarah Di Troia, learn how nonprofits are beginning to use new tools to increase efficiency, drive research and development, and accelerate equity and accessibility.
-We’ll also address concerns about bias, misuse, and perceived barriers around funding and talent.
+In this introduction to the basics of artificial intelligence, learn how how nonprofits are beginning to use new technologies to increase efficiency, drive research and development, and accelerate equity and accessibility.
+We’ll also address concerns about bias and misuse and perceived barriers around funding and talent.

 About the Presenter